x3rAx/borg-env/README.md

 ### Manage environments

-*Not fully implemented yet*

 You can create new environments and edit, rename and delete them.
 It is also possible to clone an environment to a new config.

 The editor in which you can change the config is chosen by the `$EDITOR` variable.
 It will fallback to `vim` (exit vim: press `ESC` and type `:q` and hit `Enter` ;D)

-*Currently implemented is creating and editing*

     $ borg-env create my-hdd
     ... an editor will open in which you can define the environment variables ...